YosefLab/mrvi-reproducibility/README.md

 by Python scripts in `bin/`.

 To start a new run with `simple_pipeline`, the following is required:
-- Add a `.h5ad` file to `data/raw`
+- Add a `.h5ad` file to `data/`
-- Add a dataset configuration file to `conf/datasets`, following the example in `example.json`.
+- Add a dataset configuration file to `conf/datasets/`, following the example in `example.json`.
 The config file must have the same name as the `.h5ad` file.

+Intermediate and final outputs will be placed in `results/simple_pipeline/`.